 Hochsteller m 3097

-Hochsteller is a wide and secluded rocky mountain belonging to the range called Zillertal Alps or Alpi Aurine (in italian); the summit is located near the Italian-Austrian boundary ridge, entirely on the Austrian side, between Monte Lavizza – Haupenhöhe to the South and Kälberlahnerspitze to the NW.
-It had been a rarely climbed peak until a few years ago, actually now it's more frequented in reason of its interesting Normal route.
-Along the ascent you can enjoy stunning views over Croda Alta/Hohe Wand, Croda Rossa/Rotbachlspitze, Cima Grava-Hochfernerspitze, Hintere Weisspitze and Grosser Moseler.
+Hochsteller is a wide and secluded rocky mountain belonging to the range called Zillertal Alps (Austria) or Alpi Aurine (Italy).
+The summit is located near the Italian-Austrian boundary ridge, entirely on the Austrian side, between Monte Lavizza – Haupenhöhe to the South and Kälberlahnerspitze to the NW.
+A rarely climbed peak until a few years ago, nowaday more frequented in reason of its interesting Normal route.
+Along the climb you can enjoy stunning views over Croda Alta/Hohe Wand, Croda Rossa/Rotbachlspitze, Cima Grava-Hochfernerspitze, Hintere Weisspitze and Grosser Moseler.
 Also the summit views are wide over the surrounding ranges, as Tuxer Alpen, Alpi Aurine - Zillertal Alps, Val di Vizze-Pfitscher Tal summits and the superb lake Schlegeis-Stausee.

-When viewed from the Italian side, the mountain has the appearance of a dark and square rocky trapeze truly distinctive, with a long and flat - but notched in some places - summit ridge facing South; along this latter runs the upper section of the Normal route, joining Monte Lavizza, which someone consider as a fore-summit of Hochsteller.
+When viewed from the Italian side, the mountain has the appearance of a dark and square rocky trapeze truly distinctive, with a long and flat summit ridge facing South, notched in some places.
+Along this ridge it runs the upper section of the Normal route, joining Monte Lavizza, which someone consider as a fore-summit of Hochsteller.
 The other main ridges are the more jagged NW and NE ridges, surrounding the Hochstellerkees glacier.

 The starting point to climb is Val di Vizze – Pfitscher Tal